aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ## **Convert Selected Slides in PowerPoint to PDF**

-This Java code shows you how to convert specific slides in a PowerPoint presentation to PDF:
+This PHP code shows you how to convert specific slides in a PowerPoint presentation to PDF:

 ```php
 // Instantiates a Presentation object that represents a PowerPoint file